+Courses are offered completely online.
 The Reading Endorsement may be added to any standard teaching license, including Early Childhood, Middle Childhood, Intervention Specialist, Adolescence to Young Adult (AYA), and Multi-Age License.
-Courses are being offered in a blended or online format.

 Applicants holding an AYA, Multi-Age, or Career Technical License must have completed a pre-requisite nine credit hours of undergraduate level reading coursework before being admitted.

-All other applicants must have completed the prerequisite 12 credit hours of undergraduate level reading coursework before being admitted.
+All other applicants (Early Childhood, Middle Childhood, and Special Education) must have completed the prerequisite 12 credit hours of undergraduate level reading coursework before being admitted.

-Those desiring a reading endorsement from the State of Ohio must also successfully complete the Ohio Assessment for Educators (OAE) Exam Subtest I #038 and Subtest II #039.
+In addition to the successful completion of coursework and the required 100 hours of practicum experience; applicants must also successfully complete the Ohio Assessment for Educators (OAE) Exam Subtest I #038 and Subtest II #039 per State of Ohio requirements before earning the Reading Endorsement.